NetSAIL-UCI/Phoenix/README.md

     - `./src/simulator` contains the codebase of AdaptLab to create several cloud environments, benchmark different algorithms, and evaluate them.
     - `./src/workloads` contains the code for preparing workloads for the real-world experiment and deriving application dependency graphs for AdaptLab cloud environment to emulate large real-world clusters.
 - `./plotscripts`  contains the scripts for reproducing key figures in the paper.
+- `./datasets` contains two folders
+    - `./datasets/alibaba` is empty currently
+    - `./datasets/cloudlab` is also empty

 # Kick-the-tires instructions